This vignette documents the standard input data formats of

 -

-is a matrix of LD.
-This matrix does not need to contain the exact same variants as insumstat
+LDis a matrix of LD.
+This matrix does not need to contain the exact same variants as insumstat, but thecolnamesandrownamesofLDshould include thevariantnames for proper alignment.

 The input format for multiple traits is similar, but